-- 1. to pursue the Lord Jesus Christ through regular Bible reading, prayer, fellowship and practice of spiritual disciplines; - 2. to regularly attend this Church's worship services and other activities; - 3. to understand stewardship; to practice tithing by offering one's finances, gifts and time to God, and to share in the work of various Church ministries and to serve the Lord in unity;

-- 4. to obey God's word and seek to glorify God in conduct; - 5. to do one's best to witness for the Lord, leading others to believe in the truth; - 6. to attend the Church congregational meetings and have the voting right in the decision of Church business; and - 7. to serve and build up the body of Christ.
+- 1. to pursue the Lord Jesus Christ through regular Bible reading, prayer, fellowship and practice of spiritual disciplines; - 2. to regularly attend this Church's worship services and other activities; - 3. to understand stewardship; to practice tithing by offering one's finances, gifts and time to God, and to share in the work of various Church ministries and to serve the Lord in unity; - 4. to obey God's word and seek to glorify God in conduct; - 5. to do one's best to witness for the Lord, leading others to believe in the truth; and - 6. to attend the Church congregational meetings and have the voting right in the decision of Church business.